hashicorp/terraform-provider-aws/website/docs/d/outposts_sites.html.markdown

 ## Attribute Reference

-In addition to all arguments above, the following attributes are exported:
+The following attributes are exported:

 * `ids` - Set of Outposts Site identifiers.